RoyalIcing/Orb/site/readme.md

 For years I’ve been a JavaScript developer.
 JavaScript runs everywhere: the browser where it was born, on the server, on your phone, on your laptop.
 But adopting JavaScript means adopting an increasingly complex and bloated suite of tools.

-WebAssembly offers a restart, again born in the browser and again running on the server, your phone and laptop.
-It takes things down to the studs, at a level even lower than JavaScript, which allows even better performance.
-But take an existing toolset and its WebAssembly output is often hundreds of kilobytes or more, and targets a single platform instead of running everywhere.
+WebAssembly offers a reset, again born in the browser and again running on the server, your phone and laptop.
+It takes things down to the studs, at a level even lower than JavaScript, allowing even better performance.
+But use an existing language and the WebAssembly it outputs is often in the hundreds of kilobytes or more, and targets a single platform instead of running everywhere.

-Orb takes the lesson of components that React taught: give developers the raw ingredients and make them easily composable.
+Orb takes the lessons of components from React: give developers the raw ingredients (here WebAssembly instructions instead of JSX’s HTML) and make them easily composable.
 Make UI components.
 Make state machine components.
-Make decoder/encoder components for common formats.
+Make format decoder/encoder components.
 And then make those run everywhere.

 Orb piggybacks on the existing Elixir ecosystem: it has a module system, it has a [package manager](https://hex.pm), it has a [test runner](https://hexdocs.pm/ex_unit/ExUnit.html), it has a language server, and it has an awesome community.

-In fact, Orb lets you run any Elixir code when compiling your WebAssembly.
-It’s just like how React lets you write any JavaScript when rendering out primitive HTML.
-Orb is like JSX but for WebAssembly.
+You can run any Elixir code when compiling your WebAssembly.
+It’s just like how React lets you run any JavaScript when rendering out HTML.
+Orb is like JSX but for WebAssembly instructions.

 Orb is the full power of Elixir at compile time and the portability of WebAssembly at runtime.

-Orb is [alpha](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3AAlpha) in active development.
+It’s [alpha](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3AAlpha) in active development.
 My aim is to refine the current feature set and complete a `.wasm` compiler (current it compiles to WebAssembly’s `.wat` text format) in order to [get to beta](https://github.com/RoyalIcing/Orb/issues?q=is%3Aopen+is%3Aissue+milestone%3ABeta).

 ## Features